Garmin Edge 1040 Review: It’s on Another Level! But…

 Power Guide

-It basically suggests to you the power zones of the course based on your FTP.
+The Power Guide feature is similar to structured training but applicable to planned routes.
+It suggests to you the power zones of the course based on your FTP.
 Here is a screenshot of creating a Power Guide in the Garmin Connect web app:

 Power Guide example